 Sepsis Alliance: This is a nonprofit organization that promotes awareness of sepsis and seeks assistance for sepsis patients.

 You put your life in your surgeon’s hands when you go under the knife.
 That includes both during the procedure and afterward.
 Both are dangerous times involving careful attention.
 If your doctor fails to properly monitor wounds, they could be liable for the damages you suffer due to an infection that spreads.
-Contact Atlanta failure to treat infection lawyer Emanuel Balams at (404) 445-2005 to schedule a free consultation.
+Contact Atlanta failure to treat infection lawyer ReShea Balams at (404) 445-2005 to schedule a free consultation.